AdobeDocs/target.it-IT/help/c-target/c-visitor-profile/working-with-customer-attributes.md

    >
    >[!DNL at.js] (qualsiasi versione) o [!DNL mbox.js] versione 58 o successiva.

-* Adobe does not guarantee that 100% of customer attribute (visitor profile) data from CRM databases will be onboarded to the [!DNL Experience Cloud] and, thus, be available for use for targeting in [!DNL Target].
-Nel nostro attuale layout, c&#39;è la possibilità che una piccola percentuale di dati non sia integrata.
+* [!DNL Adobe] non garantisce che il 100% dei dati attributo del cliente (profilo visitatore) provenienti dai database CRM sia imbarcato sul [!DNL Experience Cloud] e, quindi, sia disponibile per l&#39;uso per il targeting in [!DNL Target].
+Nella nostra progettazione attuale, esiste la possibilità che una piccola percentuale di dati (fino allo 0,1% dei batch di produzione di grandi dimensioni) potrebbe non essere caricata.
 * The lifetime of customer attributes data imported from the [!DNL Experience Cloud] to [!DNL Target] depends on the lifetime of the visitor profile, which is 14 days by default.
 Per ulteriori informazioni, consulta Durata del profilo [visitatore](../../c-target/c-visitor-profile/visitor-profile-lifetime.md#concept_D9F21B416F1F49159F03036BA2DD54FD).
 * If the `vst.*` parameters are the only thing identifying the visitor, the existing &quot;authenticated&quot; profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
 The profile will come into play only if `authState` is changed to AUTHENTICATED (1).